snooppr/snoop/README.en.md

                         Searching for several names at the same time is supported.
-Nicknames containing a space in their name are enclosed in quotation marks --verbose, -v         When searching for 'nickname', print detailed verbalization
-  --web-base, -w        Connect to search for 'nickname' to the updated web_DB
+Nicknames containing a space in their name are enclosed in quotation marks --web-base, -w        Connect to search for 'nickname' to the updated web_DB (4600+ websites).
-                        (4600+ websites).
 In demo version the function is disabled --site , -s <site_name>